 Reasonable Expenses means the reasonable expenses of Employees or Personnel, as the case may be, for which those Employees or Personnel may be reimbursed under the Operator’s usual expense account practice, as accepted by the Management Committee; including without limiting generality, any relocation expenses necessarily incurred in order to properly staff the Mining Operations if the relocation is approved by the Management Committee.

-Reasonable Distance means a distance that has regard to the Employee’s original work location, current home address, capacity of the Employee to travel, additional travelling time, effects on the personal circumstances of the affected Employee, including family commitments and responsibilities and other matters raised by the Employee, or assistance provided by their Employer.
+Reasonable Distance means a distance that has regard to the Doctor’s original work location, current home address, capacity of the Doctor to travel, additional travelling time, effects on the personal circumstances of the Affected Doctor, including family commitments and responsibilities and other matters raised by the Doctor, or assistance provided by their Health Service.

 Reasonable in the circumstances means using no more force than is needed.